SJTU-CGM/TGSRICEPAN/README.md

 -

 # Introduction
 Rice is one of the most important crops for human.
 The third generation sequencing help we assemble more high-quality genomes and construct more complete pan-genomes.
-Here are codes of the article "The third generation sequencing of 111 rice genomes reveals a huge size of novel genome sequences in the rice pan-genome".
+Here are codes of the article "The third generation sequencing of 111 rice genomes reveals a giant size of novel genome sequences in the rice pan-genome".

 # Codes
 The main pipelines are as following and the main self-writen scripts are in "scripts" directory.